To Save Her Children, She Pretended To Be Crazy

 It was only when she led them to the ditch that the military believed Hamayaji, she says.
 "We went there together.
 When we opened up the hole, there she was, where I'd left her nine months earlier and then Hassana came out."

-I ask if she felt like a heroine for protecting her family.
-Hamayaji said no. She said she didn't know of other women who'd taken such extreme steps to shield their children from Boko Haram.
+I ask whether she felt like a heroine for protecting her family.
+Hamayaji said no. She said she didn't know of other women who had taken such extreme steps to shield their children from Boko Haram.
 "None at all."

-I inquired insistently, "No other women acted like you?"
 In an unexpected, yet matter-of-fact reply, Hamayaji responded, "There were not many women who sacrificed like that.
 Other women gave away their children for selfish reasons.
 Some gave away their daughters.
 Others were forced to hand out a daughter here and there, because they didn't have any food and they had to eat.
 They'd get provisions in exchange."

 Boko Haram was also handing out money at the time — the equivalent of about $350 to $700, she said.
-She added that sometimes the fighters would give mothers land in the areas they'd seized as a payment or "dowry" for their daughters.
+She added that sometimes the fighters would give mothers land in the areas they had seized as a payment or "dowry" for their daughters.
 "The women would be so elated," she remembers.
 "They'd collect both the money and the properties."

 Hamayaji has left Madagali to return to her hometown, Gwoza, 15 miles away across the border in Borno state.
 Pain and other emotions play on her face as she shares her ordeal with NPR.
 Thrusting her arms forward as she speaks, her eyes dart around a disused classroom.
 It has a giant blackboard with a huge bullet hole bang in the middle.
 Peer through it and you witness life outside at Twenty Houses, a camp for displaced persons where Hamayaji, her children and many others now live in Gwoza.

-Chairs and desks are stacked up higgledy-piggledy behind her.
+Chairs and desks are in a jumbled stack behind her.
 Most children are not in school.
 Gwoza was the headquarters of Boko Haram's short-lived caliphate until the extremists were swept out of the town by the Nigerian army in 2015.

 "Liberated Gwoza is peaceful under the military and secure," says Hamayaji.
 "What I want now is for my children, including Hassana, to go to school and get an education so they have a future."